-As the history stands proof, one of the greatest inventions in the world was unplanned.
-And, so was the story behind the invention of color photography.
+As history stands proof, one of the greatest inventions in the world was unplanned.
+And so was the story behind the invention of color photography.

 He administered daguerreotype procedures to capture photos.
-However, he was unsatisfied at its inability to produce colors.
-Majority of the scientists were sceptical when Hill declared his ability to produce colored photos to the public.
+However, he was unsatisfied with its inability to produce colors.
+As a result, the majority of the scientists were skeptical when Hill declared his ability to make colored photos to the public.

 Till 1856, Hill was not confident to release his secret.
 Later when his secret was spilled in a book, A Treatise on Heliochromy, the scientists and photographers were indeed surprised.

-They surprisingly admitted that the process would indeed fructify and revolutionise the field of color photography.
+They surprisingly admitted that the process would indeed fructify and revolutionize the field of color photography.
 However, considering the complex nature of the process, it was scraped and subsequently ignored.

-Following the developments by Levi Hill, in 1886, Gabriel Lippmann miraculously produced a color photograph without using any pigments or dyes.
-Lippmann, was a physicist and had intricate knowledge on the principle of interference.
+Following the developments by Levi Hill in 1886, Gabriel Lippmann miraculously produced a color photograph without using any pigments or dyes.
+Lippmann was a physicist and had intricate knowledge of the principle of interference.

 The production of a color photograph through the principle of interference bagged Lippmann the Nobel Prize in Physics.